fnando/browser/README.md

 ### Bots

-Browser used to detect empty user agents as bots, but this behaviour has changed.
+Browser used to detect empty user agents as bots, but this behavior has changed.
 If you want to bring this detection back, you can activate it through the following call:

 ```ruby
 Browser::Bot.detect_empty_ua!